 Class A. Wearable: Panache

 Botanical Arts Craft meant to be worn.
 Four entries minimum.
-Twelve entries maximum
+Twelve entries maximum.

-.Rules for Artistic Crafts
+Rules for Artistic Crafts

 Artistic crafts are objects with a function.
 They may be artistically pleasing but were not created solely for their artistic value and can be labeled as a certain object such as a scarf, necklace or hat.